dannyob/dannybot/README.md

 Dannybot is GPL 3.0.
 See the [license file](LICENSE) for more info.

+Dannybot contains code from:

-Dannybot uses [Photon](https://github.com/connors/photon), a UI toolkit for Electron, is copyright @connors.
+* [Photon](https://github.com/connors/photon), a UI toolkit for
+Electron.
+Copyright @connors.
 Released under MIT.
 [Full license](photon/LICENSE) for Photon.